siemens/sw360/.gitlab/issue_templates/sw360_token_request.md

 - Your organization and/or the organization you prepare the clearing for:
 - Why do you need token credentials?:
 - Automation Script you are using:
-- Third Party SW Manager of your Organization:
+- Third Party SW Manager of the organization you prepare the clearing for:

 #### 2. Creating and providing Token Credentials